R.D. (Skip) Slocum II

 I’m a retired Diesel Mechanic – Married for 31 years – father of three – grandfather of two.

-The Keening Fire hold my interest because it is almost African, what prompted you to write it?
+The Keening Fire holds my interest because it is almost African, what prompted you to write it?

 When my grandson was six years old, he asked me to tell him a story.
 I started making up this one on the spot.
 We decided I’d better write it down before I forgot the names of the characters.
 Over the next six and a half years the story transformed and almost took on a life of its own.